Nuitka/Nuitka/README.txt

 comparisons.

 Literals are one source of constants, but also most likely other optimization steps like constant propagation or function inlining would be.
-So this one is not be underestimated and a very important step of successful optimizations.
+So this one should not be underestimated and a very important step of successful optimizations.
+Every option to produce a constant may implact the generated code quality a lot.

-The folding of constants is considered implemented, but it may not be entirely complete yet.
+Status: The folding of constants is considered implemented, but it may not be entirely complete yet.
 Please report it as a bug when you find an operation in Nuitka that has only constants are input and is not folded.

 ** Constant Propagation